Richard Carline

 Richard Cotton Carline (9 February 1896 – 18 November 1980) was a British artist, arts administrator and writer.
 During the First World War, Carline served on the Western Front and in the Middle East, where he travelled extensively through Palestine, Syria, India and modern day Iran and Iraq.
 Although known for his depictions of aerial combat painted during World War One, from the mid-1930s, his output as an artist was overshadowed by his numerous roles in local, national and international artists' organisations.
 Carline held strong anti-fascist beliefs and also worked to gain appreciation for African art, naive art, child artists and even promote the artistic merits of postcard images.

 Biography

 Early life

 Richard Carline was born in Oxford, the youngest of the five children born to the artist George Francis Carline and Anne Smith (1862-1945).
-His brother, Sydney Carline and his sister Hilda were also artists, as was his brother-in-law, Stanley Spencer.
+His brother, Sydney Carline and his sister Hilda were also artists, as was his brother-in-law, Sir Stanley Spencer.
 Richard Carline was educated at the Dragon School and at St Edward's School in Oxford before studying art under Percyval Tudor-Hart at the Academie de Peinture in Paris and then in London throughout 1913.